-Can you use colostrum from your cows, and if so, how?
+Can I use colostrum from my cows, and if so, how?

 Herd colostrum can be used to supplement calves of other dams, but to be done right, it is a demanding process.
 Colostrum should be collected with sanitized equipment within 2 hours after birth of the calf.
 Then, it should be tested with a refractometer to measure quality; only colostrum that meets parameters consistent with high IgG/antibody levels should be used.
 The colostrum should be cooled in small 1L or less containers as quickly as possible since bacteria numbers double every 20 minutes.
 Then, the colostrum should be stored in a refrigerator for no more than 48 hours or frozen for no more than a year.
 Avoid repeated freezing and thawing as this may reduce colostrum quality and lifespan.

-What should you look for in a colostrum product?
+What should I look for in a colostrum product?

 One important ingredient is colostral fat.
 Colostral fat is essential for activating brown fat metabolism, an important energy source required by the calf immediately after birth.
 Products that contain blood or whey with added vegetable and animal fats not naturally found in colostrum do not provide the same benefits for the calf, and some of these products contain no actual colostrum.